citifuelzoho/Vue-Widget-Starter/README.md

 npm run format:check
 ```

+## SDK documentation

+- Zoho widget SDK docs: https://www.zohocrm.dev/explore/widgets/v1.5/jssdk#init

 ## Notes

 The production build runs the Vite build first and then executes the ZET packaging command so the extension can be packed directly from the same workflow.

+`npm run dev` may not work reliably as a full local preview because the Zoho embedded SDK functionality is only available when the widget runs inside the Zoho environment.